Gattuso demands more from AC Milan despite holding Napoli

 After a third consecutive league draw Milan have failed to win in Serie A for a month, although they have faced Napoli, rivals Inter and league leaders Juventus in that run.

-And despite Milan showing they can compete with Italy's elite, Gattuso demanded further improvement from his side as their Champions League qualification hopes fade.
+And despite Milan showing they can compete with Italy's elite, Gattuso demanded further improvement from his side.

 "In the last four matches, we have faced Juventus and Napoli and we are still far from them," Gattuso told Milan TV.